 Name Age

-County Years of Work
+County Years of W ork

-BOUND BUTTONHOLE SAMPLE

-Attach a sample of a bound buttonhole.
-You may use the instructions on the opposite side of this page, or use another method, if you prefer.
-The buttonhole should be at least one inch in length and should be finished with facing.
+BOUND BUTTONHOLE SAN Attach a sample of a bound buttonhole.
+You may use the instruct page, or use another method, if you prefer.
+The buttonhole should and should be finished with facing.
 Does your bound buttonhole meet the following criteria?

-Rectangular in shape

-Lips of even width

-Lips meeting in the center

-All parts on grain

-Facing is neat and complete
+Rectangular in shape Lips of even width Lips meeting in the center All parts on grain Facing is neat and complete tions on the oppo

 Buttonhole lies flat and is not bulky